Durban, South Africa offers beaches, shopping, dining and entertainment

-- Explore Drakensberg Mountains, Pilgrim's Rest, Graskop waterfalls, Blyde River Canyon, the Kapama Game Reserve, Hazyview, fruit orchards, Shangana, the Kruger National Park, Stellenbosch, Franschhoek, Cape Town, the peninsula and Simon’s town
+- Explore the sights of South Africa, including Drakensberg Mountains, the Kapama Game Reserve, Hazyview town, fruit orchards, Shangana, the Kruger National Park, the Cape Winelands, Stellenbosch, Franschhoek, Cape Town, the peninsula and Simon’s town.

 - Enjoy nonstop activities to suit every taste.
 Try nature walks, safari trips, a bush walk, cultural activities, river rafting, tubing, abseiling, zip lining, aerial cable trails, quad biking, elephant interactions and horseback safaris and much more.

 - Stay at a comfortable and homely array of hotels and lodges including: the Iketla Lodge; the Kapama River Lodge; the Rissington Inn Guest House; the L’Avenir Country Lodge and the Cape Milner Hotel.

 South Africa is known for its diversity across the country, and this trip is sure to bring out the true range of experiences available.